top of page

 Why SDOH Belongs in Every Pharmacy Workflow

-Social Determinants of Health (SDOH) shape nearly every patient encounter, from prescription pickup to adherence support.
+Every pharmacy visit reflects social determinants of health (SDOH).
+From pickup to counseling, social factors define the experience.
 These nonmedical factors include stable housing, reliable income, access to food, and transportation.
 Each plays a direct role in how individuals manage medications, attend appointments, and experience healthcare.

 Dispelling Common Myths About SDOH in Pharmacy Practice